teddytesfa/Build-a-Recruiter-AI-Agent-using-the-Letta-Framework/README.md

 # Recruiter AI Agent using Letta Framework

-This project demonstrates how to build a multi-agent AI recruiter using the Letta framework.
+This project demonstrates how to build a multi-agent AI recruiter using the popular Letta framework.
 The primary example is provided in the `Recruiter_AI_Agent.ipynb` Jupyter Notebook.

 ## Project Structure